 Search results: Sort lakes by water volume

-Below are lakes within USA > West > Oregon > Compared by water volume.
+Below are lakes within USA > US West Region > Oregon > Compared by water volume.
 This list does not represent all lakes in Oregon, only the 29 Oregon lake articles we have published on the LakeLubbers website.